How are Matric Final Marks Calculated - A Complete Guide

 Higher Certificate Pass

-The higher certificate pass requirements that students must have areas follows:
+The higher certificate pass requirements that students must have are as follows:

 • 40% or higher in the home language